 I still have trouble going out now for different reasons.
 I feel insecure when I go out.
 If I could avoid public transportation, I probably would but in NYC that is literally impossible since I depend heavily on the subway for travel unless the place I’m going to is within walking distance.
 I do, however, hate getting onto a subway car that is even only partially full or if there are no available seats.
 I have always gotten the sense that people tend to look at me more if I’m standing rather than if I’m sitting.
 Then there’s being sandwiched in the middle of the car and getting off at the arriving stop but having to ask people to move out of the way.
 That’s not even the scariest part, which is sometimes being too afraid to say anything out of the fear that people either won’t hear me or that people won’t move to let me out.
 I do feel the worst in social situations, especially if people directly invite me to things and I feel obligated to say I’ll be there, but chances are I’ll probably find a way in the days or hours before the event to cancel or apologize by saying that I had a change of plans.
-I would say the possibility that I will be able to push myself to show up to a social event is four out of ten; meaning I am more likely to NOT be there in the end.
+I would say the possibility that I will be able to push myself to show up to a social event is a four out of ten; meaning I am more likely to NOT be there in the end.